Tonyk0901/airbnb-clone2/README.md

 http://airbnb-clone2.eba-mqipv6pg.us-west-2.elasticbeanstalk.com/

-Succeeded in deploying the web app into server.
+"Succeeded in deploying the web app into server."
 Still figuring out how to connect the DB stored in AWS RDS.